pycoder2000/DailyWordPro/README.md

-# DailyWordPro
+# Daily Word Pro

-DailyWordPro is a sleek and minimalistic macOS menu bar app designed to improve your vocabulary, one word at a time.
+Daily Word Pro is a sleek and minimalistic macOS menu bar app designed to improve your vocabulary, one word at a time.
 Perfect for GRE preparation, academic growth, or anyone looking to enhance their language skills.
 The app fetches a word, its meaning, and an example sentence from a connected Google Sheet, making vocabulary learning seamless and enjoyable.

 ---